MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

     * **Actual Start**
     * **Actual End**

 8. Drag the **Code** field and drop it in the form header.

-(You may need to minimize the Properties panel on the right side of the screen to see the field on the form.)
+    > The header is the top right area of the form.
+You may need to minimize the Properties panel on the right side of the screen to see the field on the form.

-9. While still selected on the Code field, check the checkbox for the **Read-only field** in the Properties panel.
+9. With the **Code** field still selected, check the checkbox for the **Read-only field** in the Properties panel.

 10. Select **Owner** field.
 In the Properties panel, change the **Field label** to **Host**